gausby/discipline/README.md

     // valid data input
     test(undefined, 'World', 'Hello'); // returns 'Hello, World!'

 The input does not need to be an arguement list.
-Plain old object literates works as well (of Course).
+Plain old object literates works as well (of course).

     var discipline = require('discipline');